-Thomas University confers degrees annually in the spring, upon the recommendation of the faculty, to students who have successfully completed all course requirements.
-All qualified students are invited and expected to participate in graduation ceremonies.
+Thomas University confers degrees each semseter, upon the recommendation of the faculty, to students who have successfully completed all course requirements.
+All qualified students are invited and expected to participate in graduation ceremony each spring semester.
 All students must have a minimum GPA of 2.0 in order to be eligible for recommendation for graduation.
 At least 25% of all hours earned toward any degree must have been earned at Thomas University.
 Students must take all MLS courses at Thomas University to award the B.S. in Medical Laboratory Science.